abenga/valagtk3tutorial/content/chapter-08-numeric-and-text-entry/08-numeric-and-text-entry.md

 The constructor for a `Gtk.Adjustment` is

-    Gtk.Adjustment (double value,              // The initial value of the adjustment double lower,              // The minimum value of the adjustment double upper,              // The maximum value of the adjustment double step_increment,     // The step increment
+<pre><code class="vala">Gtk.Adjustment (double value,           // The initial value of the adjustment
+                double lower,           // The minimum value of the adjustment double upper,           // The maximum value of the adjustment double step_increment,  // The step increment
                 double page_increment,  // The page increment
                 double page_size        // The page size.
 Irrelevant, and should be set to 0
                                         // if the adjustment is used for a simple scalar
                                         // value, e.g. in a SpinButton.
                 );
+</code></pre>

 The owner of the `Gtk.Adjustment` typically calls the `value_changed` function after changing the value of the adjustment, causing the `value_changed` signal